Hossam-Ahmed-ELSharabasy/Qurantab-landing-page/README.md

 # Qurantab-landing-page

-Sure, here is a README template for the "Qurantab-landing-page" project:

-## Qurantab Landing Page
 Welcome to the Qurantab landing page repository.
 This project serves as the main landing page for Qurantab, showcasing its features, projects, and more.

 ## Projects Gallery